avaturn/pygltflib/README.md

 ```

 #### Specify a path to my images when converting to files?
+By default pygltflib will load images from the same location as the GLTF file.

+It will also try and save image files to the that location when converting image buffers or data uris.

+You can override the destination using the 'path' argument to `convert_images`
 ```python3
 from pygltflib import GLTF2
 from pygltflib.utils import ImageFormat